DanCanetti/Create-Eleventy-Site/README.md

 ### What is created

+- The latest version of 11ty is installed.
 - An `.eleventyignore` file which ignores the `README.md` file and `assets` directory.
-- An `.eleventy.js` file which sets the output directory to `docs` - perfect for GitHub Pages use
+- An `.eleventy.js` file which sets the output directory to `docs` - perfect for GitHub Pages use.
-- A README.md file
+- A README.md file.
 - A `partials` directory and all the partial `.scss` files that I usually use.
 I use NodeSass to compile these.
 - An `assets` directory, I usually keep all my design and source files in here.